MiltonGreat/Energy-Efficiency/README.md

-# Energy Efficiency Analysis
+# Building Energy Efficiency Prediction

 ## Overview

-This project focuses on analyzing and predicting the energy efficiency of buildings based on various architectural parameters.
-The goal is to assess the heating and cooling load requirements of buildings as a function of building features, such as glazing area, roof area, overall height, and orientation.
+This project focuses on analyzing and predicting the energy efficiency of buildings based on various architectural and energy-related parameters.
+The goal is to assess the heating and cooling load requirements of buildings as a function of their features, such as glazing area, roof area, overall height, and orientation.

 ### Project Objective

-The aim is to predict energy efficiency using these building parameters.
-This project demonstrates a regression analysis approach to predicting the energy consumption of buildings and evaluating model performance.
+The aim of this project is to predict the energy efficiency of buildings using a set of key building parameters.
+Specifically, it seeks to predict the heating load and cooling load based on features such as the building's surface area, wall area, roof area, and orientation.
+This project demonstrates a regression analysis approach to predicting energy consumption and evaluating model performance using Linear Regression and Random Forest Regressor models.

 ### Dataset

-The dataset contains 768 samples and 8 features, with two target variables: Heating Load and Cooling Load.
-The dataset was simulated using 12 different building shapes in Ecotect, where each building's characteristics, including glazing area, glazing area distribution, and orientation, were varied.
+The dataset contains 768 samples and 10 features, including two target variables: Heating Load and Cooling Load.
+The data was simulated using 12 different building shapes in Ecotect, where each building's characteristics, including glazing area, glazing area distribution, and orientation, were varied.

 The dataset contains the following columns: